Demon Slayer: Kimetsu no Yaiba: Sales

-Critical reception
+Critical response

-Before its anime series adaptation, Nicholas Dupree of Anime News Network included the series on his list of "The Most Underrated Shonen Jump Manga", and wrote: "Kimetsu is still arguably an oddity in Jump, but it's firmly established its style that's certainly worth looking out for."
-Rebecca Silverman of the same website ranked the first volume as a B−.
+Before the premiere of its anime series adaptation, Nicholas Dupree of Anime News Network included the series on his list of "The Most Underrated Shonen Jump Manga", and wrote: "Kimetsu is still arguably an oddity in Jump, but it's firmly established its style that's certainly worth looking out for."
+Rebecca Silverman of the same website gave the first volume B− rating.
 Silverman praised the plot ideas and characters but had issues with its pacing.
-She labeled Gotouge's art as "unpolished and inconsistent," although she commended details such as those in Tanjiro and Nezuko's clothing which illustrate both the poverty and loving environment from where they come.
-Silverman concluded that it is the work of a promising author and had positive expectations for the series' development.
+She labeled Gotouge's art as "unpolished and inconsistent," although she commended details such as those in Tanjiro and Nezuko's clothing which illustrate both the poverty and loving environment from which they come.
+Silverman concluded by saying that it was the work of a promising author and had positive expectations for the series' development.

 Leroy Douresseaux of Comic Book Bin gave the first volume a score of 9/10.
 He commended the series for its "ability to convey power in simplicity," explaining that Gotouge's art is "nice" but overly detailed, and the dialogue and exposition are straightforward.
 Douresseaux praised its characters and recommended the series to fans of demon-fighting heroes.
 Nick Smith of ICv2 gave the first volume a score of 4/5.
 He wrote that the story is well crafted and the characters intriguing, but the setting is "too deadly for the survival of the human race."
 Smith said that the artwork is good but not special and recommended the series to "teens and adults who like heroes fighting back against horrific evil."
 Che Gilson of Otaku USA praised the series for its plot, action and character development.
-Gilson said that the art is "stiff", but that instead of looking like rough drawings or traced photo composites, the series "looks as if it were carved and printed from woodblocks."
+Gilson said that the art was "stiff", but that instead of looking like rough drawings or traced photo composites, the series "looks as if it were carved and printed from woodblocks."
 Gilson concluded: "With an engrossing plot and characters, Volume 1 builds to a cliffhanger that makes it hard to wait for the next volume."
 Chris Beveridge of The Fandom Post criticized the first chapter for being "overly wordy when just the action would suffice," and ultimately called it "a work-in-progress series."
 After having watched the anime adaptation, Melina Dargis of the same website was so fascinated by the story and characters that she decided to go back and review the second volume of the manga.
 Despite knowing what would happen, Dargis wrote that it was "still such a delight to relive it again" and concluded; "It's a really great story and appeals to a wide variety of interests."